Culture in Stockholm: Media

 Stockholm is basically the media center of Sweden.
 It has four nationwide daily newspapers, is also the central location of the publicly funded radio (SR) and television (SVT); in addition, all other major television channels have their base in Stockholm (TV4 TV3, TV6 and Kanal 5).
 All major magazines are also located to Stockholm, as are the largest literature publisher, the Bonnier group.

 Sports

 The most popular spectator sports are football and ice hockey.
 The three most popular football teams are AIK, Hammarby IF and Djurgårdens IF.

 Historically, the city was the host of the 1912 Summer Olympics.
 From those days stem the Stockholms Olympiastadion which has since hosted numerous sports events, notably football and athletics.
-Stadion is the previous home arena of AIK and is the current home arena of Djurgårdens IF.
+Stadion is known as the home arena of Djurgårdens IF.
 For Sweden men's national ice hockey team, the home arena is Avicii Arena, one of the largest spherical building in the world, but it is also hosting concerts and other events.

 Stockholm also hosted all but one of the Nordic Games, a winter multi-sport event that predated the Winter Olympics.